cross-lang-and-cross-platform/cross-lang-and-cross-platform/ONGOING_WORK.md

 * [Comparing Traits and Typeclasses]
 * [Kwang's Haskell Blog, "Comparing Traits and Typeclasses"]

+## Implementing Learning Resources as an interactive Jupyter Notebook

+GitHub supports `.ipynb` files.
+This can be used to produce multidimensional view of the data and make it semantically richer than Markdown alone can express.
+It is true that Markdown does support matrices.
+However, the maintainance and scaling thereof is difficult.
+A matrix of lang x lang interop is needed.

 ## Preparing for the call

 The project needs lots of competencies and lots of developers to get the work done.